tawneeh/sleigh-budget/Proposal.md

 *   freepik.com

 ##### Additional Information
-* Planning to eventaully pivot to an AllThingsFestive app which provides services specific to Holidays other than Christmas.
+* Planning to eventually pivot to an AllThingsFestive app which provides services specific to Holidays other than Christmas.